xer0xe9/xer0xE9.github.io/_posts/2022-02-11-Netwalker-:-from-Powershell-reflective-loader-to-injected-Dll.md

 ![image](/assets/images/netwalker/python_ntdll_crc32.png){:class="img-responsive"}

-this routine returns handle for <b>ntdll.dll</b> library, later it takes another hash value <b>0xA1D45974</b> which is resolved to <b>RtlAllocateHeap</b> API, it is first called to allocate a block of memory on heap to later store resolved addresses there
+this routine returns handle for <b>ntdll.dll</b> library, later it takes another hash value <b>0xA1D45974</b> which is resolved to <b>RtlAllocateHeap</b> API, it is first called to allocate a block of memory on heap to later store resolved addresses there on different array indexes

 ![image](/assets/images/netwalker/get_ntdll_handle.png){:class="img-responsive"}